 Cox's Corporate Social Responsibility Report

 Cox Enterprises in 2018 continued its long-standing commitment to responsible corporate stewardship through conservation, employee volunteerism, community support, philanthropy and investment in sustainable businesses.
-Headquartered in Atlanta with $21 billion in annual revenues, Cox Enterprises is a private, family-owned company with more than 55,000 global employees and three major business divisions: Cox Communications, Cox Automotive and Cox Media Group.
+Headquartered in Atlanta with $21 billion in annual revenues, Cox Enterprises is a private, family-owned company with more than 55,000 global employees and two major business divisions: Cox Communications and Cox Automotive.

 - The company offset over 9,000 tons of carbon, saved 22.5 million gallons of water and reduced waste to landfill by almost 40,000 tons as part of its goal to send zero waste to landfill by 2024 and become water and carbon neutral by 2044.
 Other metrics highlighted in Cox Enterprises’ 2018 Corporate Social Responsibility Report (CoxCSRReport.com) include:

 - Cox employees engaged in over 217,000 eco-friendly actions through the company’s sustainability platform, including saving at least 2.8 million gallons of water annually through the My Drop Counts Pledge.